docudoc/markdown-include/README.md

 ## ChangeLog
 ### Version 0.6
 YAML Frontmatter is no longer included from the included files.
+Only the first YAML section is ignored.
 ### Version 0.5.1
 Bugfix for a syntax error.
 ### Version 0.5